 Stick to real-life rules

-And, what if a story is well written, has an interesting plot, an interesting problem to solve etc., but at the end, all of a sudden some unknown superhero comes and saves everybody or solves the issue with the help of his superpowers?
+And, what if a story is well written, has an interesting plot, an interesting problem to solve etc., but in the end, all of a sudden some unknown superhero comes and saves everybody or solves the issue with the help of his superpowers?

 The ancient Greeks had a special word to refer to a sudden turn of events, usually with one of the Greek gods introduced into a play to resolve the entanglements of the plot.
 They called it deus ex machina, which is translated as “God from the machine.”